There is so much more to this beautiful Island of Mallorca:

 The capital of the island is called Palma de Mallorca (Mallorca is the Spanish spelling of the name of the island) and a lot of tourists never seem to make the effort to leave their resorts to see it.
 This is a real shame, because it offers some of the most exciting and authentic things to do in Majorca.

 The massive La Seu Cathedral towers over the capital and the pretty harbour is often filled with giant cruise liners and insanely expensive yachts.
 The waterside walkway offers a nice place from which to soak it all up and get a tan.

 One of the first things you will notice in Palma is that a lot of the residents don’t speak Spanish.
 There is a dialect of Catalan here called Mallorqui that is used by many, although everyone appears to be fluent in Spanish as well.
 This bilingual approach explains why you may see street signs in both languages.

-Things to do in Majorca 2 – Eat!
+Things to do in Majorca 2 – Eat lots of delicious food!

 Spain is, of course, renowned for its excellent cuisine.

 One of the top things to do in Majorca is to explore the local food, much of which is unique to this island.
 For example, Sopa Mallorquina is a heavy soup typically filled with loads of tasty cabbage.

 Frito Mallorquin is a meat fry type of dish that I wasn’t a great fan of, but I love the cabbage soup.

 For those travellers with a sweet tooth, you simply can’t not try the Ensaimadas.
 These are perhaps the most famous product from the island and they are absolutely delicious.
 Just check out the Spanish tourists, who all seem to go home with several boxes of these famous pastries.